We are committed to working towards supporting and developing a professional workforce through the generation of policy, training and best practice.

 - Diet and Nutrition

 - General Health and Safety

 With this in mind, all day support staff are required to undertake a level two Health & Social Care diploma qualification, with our waking night staff undertaking a level three qualification.

 In addition, all our senior staff will work towards achieving an appropriate level and specialisation within the Qualifications and Credit Framework.

 Our primary aim is that the provision of care services to autistic individuals is enhanced by the best possible use of our staff.
-We ensure, through our commitment to the training and development of all of our employees, that they know what is expected of them by Homes Caring for Autism, the service users and their families, and the external professionals and local commissioning teams
+We ensure, through our commitment to the training and development of all of our employees, that they know what is expected of them by Homes Caring for Autism, the individuals we support and their families, and the external professionals and local commissioning teams.

 Safeguarding is a real passion of ours and we constantly aim to minimise opportunities for any form of abuse by following our high profile Safeguarding programme.